mario8x/devops2everyone/testing/security/tools/burp-suite.md

   ```
   * spider (web crawling)
   ```
-  to begin spidering, browser to the target application, then right-click one or more nodes in the targe site map, and choose "spider this host/branch"
+  to begin spidering, browser to the target application, then right-click one or more nodes in the target site map, and choose "spider this host/branch"
   ```
   * benefits:
   to discover information of your site